 1) Type Mismatch Error (Compilation Error)

-We cannot swap two lists that are of different types.
+We are unable to interchange two lists that have different data types.

 list<int> l1;